hyperledger/indy-node/docs/transactions.md

 It's not possible to update existing Schema.
 So, if the Schema needs to be evolved, a new Schema with a new version or name needs to be created.

+- `did` (base58-encoded string):

+    Target DID we create a Schema for as base58-encoded string for 16 or 32 bit DID value.
+    It differs from `senderDid` metadata field, where `senderDid` is the DID of the submitter.
+    In practice, `did` will be equal to `senderDid` in most of the cases.

+    *Example*: `senderDid` is a DID of a Trust Anchor setting an attribute for a DID, and `did` is the DID we create the Schema for.

 - `attrNames` (array of strings):